JaxForReal/jasm2/README.md

 This searches through the program, and replaces every match of "CONST_NAME" with "value".
 NOTE: the entire program is searched, so constants before the `#define` are also replaced.

 ```
-#include "/path/to/file.jasm"
+#include "path/to/file.jasm"
 ```
 Replaces this include text with the contents of file.jasm.
 Files are relative to the parent directory of the file being processed.
-For example if you are running `/home/me/main.jasm`, you can write `#include "/other.jasm"`, and `/home/me/other.jasm` will be included into the file.
+For example if you are running `/home/me/main.jasm`, you can write `#include "other.jasm"`, and `/home/me/other.jasm` will be included into the file.
 ### Example
 ```
 add PIN_NUMBER 1 -> 0